 This will be charged to investors on a successful investment.

 However, if you invest in a property that does not complete for whatever reason, no fees will be charged.

-There is no fixed investment maturity.
+The maturity of the initial investment is 5 years but can be renewed with the consent of the majority investor.
 As long as the Champion is paying the rent, the property cannot be sold.
 However, you can sell your shares whenever you like, if you can find a buyer.

 The Champion has the option, but not the obligation, to buy investors shares to increase his homeownership.

 You’ll of course be responsible for your own taxes.
 Each company you invest in will be liable to pay corporation tax and any returns you receive will be paid to you net of any corporation tax due.

 5. How it differs from traditional shared ownership

 CrowdToLive purchases the property under the Musharakah structure and there are some notable differences from the traditional shared ownership model.
 They have handily summarised this in the graphic below:

 A key difference is that a shared ownership scheme has a limited chose of properties to purchase.
 In contrast, CrowdToLive allows you to choose any house on the market.